Meth Addiction: Definition Signs, Symptoms, Causes, Effects, Prevention, Withdrawal, Treatment Options and Relapse Prevention

 What are the Symptoms of a Meth Addiction?

-Meth addiction can cause a variety of physical, behavioral, and psychological symptoms.
-Here are some of the most common:
+The symptoms of meth addiction include a variety of physical, behavioral, and psychological symptoms.
+Here are some of the most common symptoms of meth addiction:

 Physical Symptoms